 Why should there be a problem about this?
 Well, an episode of thinking is a datable event in my mental life.
 But a cat is not.
 No cat is a content of consciousness.
 Cats ain't in the head or in the mind.
-Obviously, no cat is spatially inside my mind, let alone my head, and it is only a little less obvious that no cat depends for its existence on my mind: it's nothing to Max, ontologically speaking, if me and my mind cease to exist.
+Obviously, no cat is spatially inside my mind, and it is only a little less obvious that no cat depends for its existence on my mind: it's nothing to Max, ontologically speaking, if me and my mind cease to exist.
 He needs my thinking of him to exist as little as my thinking needs to be about him.
 Cats are physical things out there in the physical world.
 And yet my thinking of Max 'reaches' beyond my mind and targets -- not some cat or other, but a particular cat.
 How is this possible?
-What must the world be like for it to be possible?
+What must our ontology include for it to be possible?

 To get the full flavor of the problem, please observe that my thinking of Max would be unaffected if Max were, unbeknownst to me, to pass out of existence while I was thinking of him.
 (He's out on the prowl and a hungry coyote kills him while I am thinking of him.)
 It would be the very same thought with the very same content and the very same directedness.
 But if Max were to cease to exist while a flea was biting him, then the relation of biting would cease to obtain.
 So if the obtaining of a relation requires the existence of all its relata, it follows that intentionality is not a relation between a thinker (or his thought) and an external object.
 But if intentionality is not a relation, then how are we to account for the fact that intentional states refer beyond themselves to objects that are (typically) transcendent of the mind?